Coming to All Saints

 Parents have often asked if there is anything they can do to prepare their children for school.
 Of course you are already helping by encouraging and stimulating your children at one of their most crucial periods of development.

 You can help a great deal by talking and reading stories and rhymes to them.
-They will also learn from T.V. and radio and story tapes particularly if you talk about they have seen, read or heard – not too much TV, though!
+They will also learn from T.V. and radio and listening to stories particularly if you talk about they have seen, read or heard – not too much TV, though!

 Outdoor activities, picnics, walks, visits all encourage language development.